RSS

 Does Halifax's Deed Transfer Tax Make It Tough for Out-of-Province Buyers?

 Halifax has become one of the most attractive relocation destinations in Atlantic Canada.
-With a growing economy, coastal lifestyle, and expanding opportunities, more buyers from across Canada and abroad are considering the Halifax Regional Municipality as a place to live.
+With a growing economy, coastal lifestyle, and expanding opportunities, more buyers from across Canada and abroad are considering Halifax Regional Municipality as a place to live.

-However, buyers moving from outside Nova Scotia often discover an additional cost they did not expect: Nova Scotia’s Non-Resident Deed Transfer Tax.
+However, buyers moving from outside Nova Scotia often discover an additional cost they did not expect: Nova Scotia's Non-Resident Deed Transfer Tax.
+Combined with separate federal restrictions on non-Canadian buyers, these two distinct policies can create significant financial surprises for people relocating to Halifax if they aren't prepared.

 Who This Guide Is For